danielpclark/faster_path/README.md

 After checking out the repo, make sure you have Rust installed.
 Then run `bundle && rake build_lib` .
 Then, run `rake test` to run the tests, and `rake bench` for benchmarks.

+Learn and share performance tips on the [wiki](https://github.com/danielpclark/faster_path/wiki)!

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/danielpclark/faster_path.